Constraint satisfaction problems for reducts of homogeneous graphs: Polymorphisms over homogeneous equivalence relations

 \textbf{Case 3.} Assume that $s<\omega$ and $n=\omega$.

-Suppose that $f$ violates $N$ and preserves $\Eq$; then, by local closure, $f$ generates a mapping onto a clique.
+Suppose that $f$ violates $N$ and preserves $\Eq$; then, by topological closure, $f$ generates a mapping onto a clique.
 If it preserves both $\Eq$ and $N$, then as above, $f$ generates a function whose range is an independent set.